MAKING A DIFFERENCE IN BUSINESS AND BEYOND

 A NEW BRAND VISION AND A BRAND NEW VISION

-In February 2015, Huntswood introduced a new brand in order to articulate its position as a leading provider of consultancy and specialist resourcing services, but also a company that tirelessly supports – and seeks to enhance the talent of – its people.
+In February 2015, Huntswood introduced a new brand in order to articulate its position as a leading provider of consultancy, customer service operations and specialist resourcing services, but also a company that tirelessly supports – and seeks to enhance the talent of – its people.

 TRANSFORMING TO MEET THE NEEDS OF OUR CLIENTS

-Huntswood became 20 years old in 2016 and marked the occasion by launching its largest consumer research report to date, the ‘Complaints Outlook’.
-This industry report was based on months of in-depth research, including interviews with 45 of the largest financial services firms, focussing on how firms can set themselves up for operational excellence in relation to complaints management.
+Huntswood was 20 years old in 2016 and marked the occasion by launching its largest consumer research report to date, the ‘Complaints Outlook’.
+This industry report was based on months of in-depth research, including interviews with 45 of the largest financial services firms, focusing on how firms can set themselves up for operational excellence in relation to complaints management.

-Continuing the theme of giving, in 2016, Huntswood employees were recognised for raising a total of £39,125 for Daisy’s Dream, a charity supporting children and families who have been affected by illness and bereavement.
+Continuing the theme of giving, in 2016, Huntswood employees were recognised for their fundraising efforts on behalf of Daisy’s Dream, a charity supporting children and families who have been affected by illness and bereavement.

-In 2017, Huntswood achieved another landmark, this time being appointed to not one, but two of the FCA’s Skilled Person Panel (Lots B and D) in further recognition of the advisory excellence which underpins our engagements.
-In that same year, Huntswood was proud to sponsor the Entrepreneur of the Year award at the Pride of Reading Awards, recognising the brilliant business minds that are improving the town that Huntswood calls home.
+In 2017, Huntswood was appointed to two of the FCA’s Skilled Person Panels in further recognition of its advisory capability.
+In that same year, Huntswood was proud to sponsor the Entrepreneur of the Year award at the Pride of Reading Awards, which recognises the brilliant business minds that are improving one of the places that Huntswood calls home.

 In 2018, Huntswood expanded once again, this time opening a new Centre of Excellence in the heart of Liverpool.
-This investment into the ‘Northern Powerhouse’ saw Huntswood secure permanent space over two floors in the Watson Building in central Liverpool.
-The new offices were opened by the Lord Mayor of Liverpool, Councillor Christine Banks, and have the potential to create up to 600 jobs, enabling Huntswood to further adapt to support our clients’ changing needs across the country.
+This investment saw Huntswood secure permanent space over two floors in the Watson Building in central Liverpool.
+The new offices were opened by the Lord Mayor of Liverpool, Councillor Christine Banks, and provided the potential to create up to 600 jobs, enabling Huntswood to further adapt to support our clients’ changing needs across the country.

 Throughout the eight months that I’ve worked with Huntswood I’ve seen first-hand how they put their customers at the heart of their business.
 They are a company that continues to impress, deliver and delight in equal measure.Head of Training & Development, Insurance, Retail bank